Frequency meter

 A frequency meter is an instrument that displays the frequency of a periodic electrical signal.
 Various types of mechanical frequency meters were used in the past, but since the 1970s these have almost universally been replaced by digital frequency counters.
+They can also be used to offset camera or security devices causing static.
+Frequency meters can come also in different sizes and shapes.

 Low frequency systems

 Vibrating reed meters

 One of the most basic forms of frequency meter is the vibrating reed meter or tuned reed meter.
 This consists of an electromagnet coil carrying the signal positioned near the end of a tuned metal reed or tuning fork-type arrangement.
 As the signal travels through the coil it creates a magnetic field with the sample frequency, which pushes and pulls on the reed, or a small piece of metal or a magnet connected to it.
 The reed is shaped to vibrate at a particular frequency, and if the signal in the magnet is close to it, it will begin to vibrate.
 Multiple reeds can be positioned on a single electromagnet through various mechanical connections and the frequency of the signal can be determined by seeing which reed is vibrating the most.

 Similar systems, "reed receivers" were also used in early radio control systems; when the reed vibrated with enough amplitude it would cause an electrical contact to close and actuate the controls.